morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 Collider, for example, cost nearly $5 billion and took a decade to build before it even started running experiments.

-In Table 1 below, I've sketched out the characteristics that distinguish a Big Science approach from a Little Science one.
+In Table 1 below, I've sketched out the characteristics that I believe distinguish a Big Science approach from a Little Science one.
 Of course, these are somewhat stereotyped.
 In practice, there is a big blurry area between them -- although there's evidence of a [long-term drift towards a 'Big Science culture'](https://www.degruyter.com/document/doi/10.7312/pric91844/html?lang=en)